jahirfiquitiva/jahirfiquitiva/README.md

 👋 &nbsp;Hello, world! <br/> I am Jahir Fiquitiva
 ======

-I'm a passionate and creative full-stack developer from [Colombia 🇨🇴](https://www.google.com/maps/place/Colombia/@4,-72z/)
+I'm a passionate and creative full-stack software engineer from [Colombia 🇨🇴](https://www.google.com/maps/place/Colombia/@4,-72z/)

-I'm currently a Computer Science student.

 I consider myself a curious and inquisitive person and a continuous learner, so on my spare time I like to work on side projects and try to keep learning new stuff to improve my skillset.